 What do you think is the biggest strength of the Nanaimo program?

 - Choose your own call schedule plus significant flexibility in your schedule otherwise

-- Opportunity to do international elective (such as a palliative care elective in Nepal)
+- Opportunity to do international electives (such as a palliative care in Nepal)

 - Lots of work with the hospitalists throughout the 2 years

 - Opportunity to follow your patients from community clinics when they are admitted to hospital